** PLEASE DESCRIBE THIS IMAGE **

 3. Use of Disciplinary Research

 I incorporate my research and professional experience into my teaching to different degrees, depending on the appropriateness for the course.
 I encourage students to become directly involved in research projects and I give them opportunities to provide creative input to projects.
-I research in a broad number of areas with special focus on waste, food and environmental health policy and management and so in many areas I am able to keep up with the latest developments.
+I research in a broad number of areas with special focus on participatory video, waste, food and environmental health policy and management.
+This research allows me to keep up with the latest developments in the fields.

 4. Teaching Products